 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of expenses during the reporting period.
-Significant items subject to such estimates and assumptions include those related to revenue recognition, including the returns reserve, standalone selling price related to revenue transactions, valuation of inventory, software development costs, stock-based compensation, incremental borrowing rates related to lease liability, valuation of deferred taxes, and other contingencies.
+Significant items subject to such estimates and assumptions include those related to revenue recognition, including the returns reserve, standalone selling price related to consignment revenue transactions, valuation of inventory, software development costs, stock-based compensation, fair value of warrant liability, initial fair value of non-convertible notes, incremental borrowing rates related to lease liability, valuation of deferred taxes, and other contingencies.
 The Company evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors and adjusts those estimates and assumptions when facts and circumstances dictate.
 Actual results could differ from those estimates.
-The disclosures provided herein should be read in conjunction with the audited financial statements and notes thereto included in our 2022 Form 10-K. See "Part II - Item 8.
-Financial Statements and Supplementary Data - Note 2" in our 2022 Form 10-K for a complete summary of our significant accounting policies.
+The disclosures provided herein should be read in conjunction with the audited financial statements and notes thereto included in our 2023 Form 10-K. See "Part II - Item 8.
+Financial Statements and Supplementary Data - Note 2" in our 2023 Form 10-K for a complete summary of our significant accounting policies.